Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Problem Description

 We consider the problem of mapping an ROI (Definition~\ref{def:plume_shape}) using a team with $R$ robots.
 The size and shape of the ROI are not known to the robots a priori.
 We use $P\in \mathbb{R}^2$ to denote the 2D ROI.
 Let $int(P)$ be the interior of $P$ and $\partial P$ be the boundary of $P$.

-We assume that the aerial robots fly at a fixed altitude in a plane parallel to the ROI.
-We assume that each robot has a downwards-facing camera that yields a square footprint on the plane containing the ROI.
+We assume that each robot has a camera with a square footprint on the plane containing the ROI.
 Without loss of generality, we assume that the side length of the square sensor footprint is $1$ in this work.

 To avoid complications due to the trivial case of a small ROI, we assume that the ROI is at least as large as the sensor footprint of the robots.
-Specifically, we require the ROI to satisfy the following assumption. \begin{mydef}[Fat ROIs]~ For any $p^\prime\in \partial P$, let $p\in int(P)$ be a point on the normal to $\partial P$ at $p^\prime$ such that $p$ is at a distance of $\frac{\sqrt{2}}{2}$ from $p^\prime$.
+Specifically, we require the ROI to satisfy the following assumption. \begin{mydef}~ \textbf{\emph{(Fat ROIs)}} For any $p^\prime\in \partial P$, let $p\in int(P)$ be a point on the normal to $\partial P$ at $p^\prime$ such that $p$ is at a distance of $\frac{\sqrt{2}}{2}$ from $p^\prime$.
 Let $B(p)$ be an open ball of radius $\frac{\sqrt{2}}{2}$, \ie, $B(p)=\{q\mid \norm{p-q} _2 < \frac{\sqrt{2}}{2}\}$ where $q\in \mathbb{R}^2$.
 We say that the ROI $P$ is \emph{fat} if $B(p)$ lies completely inside $int(P)$ for all $p^\prime\in\partial P$. \end{mydef}

 Figure~\ref{fig:plume_shape} shows an example of an ROI that is \emph{fat}.
 This definition disallows ROIs that have a \emph{width} less than that of the sensor footprint of the robot.
 Note, however, we still allow the ROI to contain one or more holes.